+above on manual set up for wired network connections.
+11. When you finish making changes to the connection, click Apply to save your changes and close the window.
+You can click Cancel to close the window without making changes.
+12. Finally, click Close on the "Network Connections" window to return to the desktop.
 After making changes, your new settings should go into effect immediately.

-Troubleshooting common problems with wireless connections

-Dialup

-Other connection methods

-There are other ways to get connected with Ubuntu.

-With NetworkManager, you can also configure Mobile Broadband connections to keep online through your cellular or other mobile data carrier.

-You can also connect to DSLs (Digital Subscriber Lines), which are a method of internet connection that uses your telephone lines and a "DSL modem".

-You can also use NetworkManager to establish a VPN (Virtual Private Network) connection.
-These are commonly used to create secure connectivity to a workplace.
+TODO confirm if this is true Troubleshooting common problems with wireless connections Needs to be written or removed Dialup Other connection methods There are other ways to get connected with Ubuntu.
+With NetworkManager, you can also configure Mobile Broadband connections to keep online through your cellular or other mobile data carrier. expand; it's actually pretty simple You can also connect to DSLs (Digital Subscriber Lines), which are a method of internet connection that uses your telephone lines and a "DSL expand modem".
+You can also use NetworkManager to establish a VPN (Virtual Private I think that in some areas, VPNs Network) connection.
+These are commonly used to create secure connectivity are used in addition to normal to a workplace.
+DSL/Cable/fibre connections to the home... if so, need to cover them here at least briefly up manual settings (also known as static addresses), please see the section